 And there are other forward thinking edits to the specifications, like, “the State of Maryland will own and control all information and data associated with the building including but not limited to energy and water data and other data associated with High Performance Building, and such information and data shall be considered proprietary may not be disclosed in any manner to a third party without the prior written consent of the State.”

 Maryland is already among the greenest places on the planet and was recognized at #5 on the USGBC’s Top 10 States For LEED In 2017.
-When this recommendation becomes final in the coming days, Maryland will become even more green.
+When this recommendation becomes final, as is expected during upcoming changes to the RFP process, Maryland will become even more green.

 This is an exciting expansion of green building.
 This is voluntary.
 No one in Maryland is required to do anything by this regulatory change, but if a project developer wants to lease to the state there are real incentives for building green.